-While the formalism we describe applies quite generally to different well-mixed and reaction-diffusion models, we center our paper around a single model problem: rate calculations for transitions between basins of the Schl\"ogl model~\cite{schlogl1972chemical} in the bistable regime, both with and without diffusion.
+While the formalism we describe applies quite generally to different well-mixed and reaction-diffusion models, we center our paper around a single model problem: rate calculations for transitions between basins of the Schl\"ogl model~\cite{schlogl1972chemical} in the bistable regime, both with and without diffusion~\cite{kim2017stochastic}.
 In Sec.~\ref{sec:wellmixed}, we first illustrate the rare event problem and extract rate constants from a propagator in the well-mixed regime.
 For more complicated systems (either systems with more chemical species or more voxels), the curse of dimensionality precludes the exact calculation of the propagator, but the remainder of the paper shows how to employ TNs to follow the same conceptual path.
 In Sec.~\ref{sec:dp}, we review the Doi-Peliti framework for writing reaction-diffusion dynamics in a second-quantized field theoretic form.
 Sec.~\ref{sec:tn} then reviews the TN matrix product state (MPS) ansatz, a controllable approximation to the ensemble that can be evolved via TDVP.
 Those methods are applied to the many-body rate calculation in Sec.~\ref{sec:mbrates}.
-Finally, in Sec.~\ref{sec:Results}, we show results for the RDME with diffusion between \(L\) well-mixed Schl\"ogl voxels, demonstrating that the methodology can extend numerical transition rate calculations to regimes where the SSA becomes impractical.
+In Sec.~\ref{sec:Results}, we show results for the RDME with diffusion between \(L\) well-mixed Schl\"ogl voxels, demonstrating that the methodology can extend numerical transition rate calculations to regimes where the SSA becomes impractical.
 The approach effectively evolves the probability of occupying each microstate in an unfathomably large many-body state space, yet the calculations scale sub-exponentially with system size and do not assume detail-balanced equilibrium.
 Sec.~\ref{sec:Deploying} discusses how the TDVP calculations yield not only a rate, but also a mechanism.
 Finally, in Sec.~\ref{sec:Discussion}, we discuss potential applications and challenges that should motivate future work.